Spencer Torkelson Player Props: Tigers vs. Royals

 Spencer Torkelson At The Plate

-- Looking at the 69 games he has played this season, he's hit a long ball in eight of them (11.6%), and in 2.7% of his trips to the plate.
+- In 11.4% of his games this season, he has homered, and 2.7% of his trips to the plate.

-- In 25 games this year (36.2%), Torkelson has picked up an RBI, and in seven of those games (10.1%) he had two or more.
-He has also driven in three or more of his team's runs in two contests.
+- Torkelson has picked up an RBI in 35.7% of his games this year, with two or more RBI in 10.0% of his games.
+He has also driven in three or more runs in two contests.

-- He has scored in 27 of 69 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.